tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step6_security_object.md

 <a href="https://idratherbewriting.com/learnapidoc/assets/files/swagger/index.html" class="noExtIcon"><img src="images/openapitutorial_securityauth.png" class="medium"/></a>

-After users enter an API key and clicks **Authorize**, the authorization method is set for as many requests as they want to make.
+After users enter an API key and click **Authorize**, the authorization method is set for as many requests as they want to make.
 The authorization session expires only when users refresh the page.

 ## <i class="fa fa-user-circle"></i> Test out how authorization works